7 French Provincial Designs That Will Inspire You

 3. Fireplace – Another distinctive characteristic of this style is the big fireplace in which the family can gather around during the cold months.
 If you already have a fireplace, you can also put a fireplace screen to make it more interesting.
 The chopped woods also add its own charm.

-4. Mirrors – Dining room with big mirrors, look at the frame of this mirror for example – see the moulding?
+4. Mirrors – Dining room with big mirrors, look at the frame of this mirror for example – see the molding?
 Very chic!
-With a vintage looking wooden table and chair, it would look extra elegant.
+With a vintage-looking wooden table and chair, it would look extra elegant.

 6. Curtains – This sitting room with big windows and beige curtains.
 I could totally see myself relaxing in this place for hours.
 It looks very warm and inviting, despite the limited color scheme.